 Please submit figures as jpeg, tiff or eps files with a minimum resolution of 300 dpi.
 All figures should be numbered using Arabic numerals and referred to in the text as Figure 1, etc. Please indicate the preferred placing of the figure in the main text.
 Figures are often reduced in size when appearing on the printed page.
 Allowance should be made for this when selecting text and symbol size.
 Symbols and keys should be given as a key on the figure, not in the legend.
 Magnification should be indicated by a scale bar on the photograph, not as a magnification factor in the legend.

 When making a submission, the following separate, unpaginated documents should be uploaded.
+The preferred format for your manuscript is Word.
+LaTeX files are also accepted.
+Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.
 Please do not submit one combined document.
 The separate files will be combined into a pdf in the online system.

 After review the editors may invite submission of a revised manuscript.
 When submitting a revision, delete the original files (as these are saved with your original submission), and upload your revised manuscript only, following the usual submission guidelines.
 Changes to the manuscript must be marked using highlighting or track changes, and the authors’ response to the reviewers’ comments should be placed in appropriate box during the submission process.